 New Zealand’s foremost contemporary art museum and global home of the work and legacy of pioneering kiwi artist Len Lye, New Plymouth’s Govett-Brewster Art Gallery/Len Lye Centre is delighted to partner with Auckland Art Fair 2021 as the exclusive Museum Partner.

-To discover more of Len Lye’s remarkable kinetic sculpture and wider artistic vision visit the Govett-Brewster Art Gallery/Len Lye Centre this summer – see below.
+To discover more of Len Lye’s remarkable kinetic sculpture and wider artistic vision visit the Govett-Brewster Art Gallery/Len Lye Centre – see below.

 The 2021 Auckland Art Fair welcomes Big Blade